webtoknow/fx-trading-app/Week_06/Exercise/README.md

 }
 ```

-## Exercise 2 - Install and use mock server usign JSON Server
+## Exercise 2 - Install and use mock server using JSON Server

 Because we do not have a backend server and a link to a real database at this moment, we will simulate having some data using *JSON Server* and NodeJS.